facundosardo/Healthgrades/README.md

 ---

 ## 🚀 **Usage**
-1. Clone or download the script.
+1. Clone or download the repository or script.
-2. Install dependencies.
+2. Install dependencies as shown above.
 3. Run the script:
     ```bash
     python your_script.py
     ```
-   (Runs all three professions automatically)
+   (This will run all three professions sequentially.)

 ---

 ## 🌐 **How it works**
-- Opens Healthgrades homepage.
+- Opens the Healthgrades homepage.
-- Inputs profession and sets location to "Fairfield, CT" (clearing previous input).
+- Enters the profession keyword and sets location to "Fairfield, CT" (clearing previous input completely).
-- Searches and navigates all result pages.
+- Executes the search and navigates through all result pages.
-- Extracts Name, City, and Full Address of professionals.
+- Extracts each professional’s Name, City, and Full Address.
-- Saves all data in a master CSV and new entries in a separate CSV.
+- Saves all results to a master CSV file and only new entries to a separate CSV file.
-- Avoids duplicates using (Name, City) as a unique key.
+- Uses (Name, City) as a unique key to avoid duplicates.

 ---

 ## 🤖 **Customization**
-Modify the profession and file names in the `scrape_profession()` calls.
+- To scrape other professions or locations, modify the `scrape_profession()` function calls with desired keywords and file names.
-Enable headless mode by uncommenting the option in the script.
+- Headless mode can be enabled by uncommenting the respective option in the script.

 ---

 ## 📌 **Notes**
-- Browser opens maximized by default.
+- The browser opens maximized by default to reduce scraping errors.
-- Keep Chrome and ChromeDriver updated for compatibility.
+- Ensure your Chrome and ChromeDriver versions are compatible to avoid issues.

 ---

 ## 🙌 **Contributions**
-Feel free to open issues or pull requests for improvements or help.
+Contributions, bug reports, and feature requests are welcome.
+Feel free to open issues or pull requests.